Modern Woodmen of America: Early years

 Modern Woodmen of America was founded by Joseph Cullen Root on January 5, 1883, in Lyons, Iowa.
 He had operated a number of businesses, including a mercantile establishment, a grain elevator and two flour mills, sold insurance and real estate, taught bookkeeping classes, managed a lecture bureau, and practiced law.
 Root was a member of several fraternal societies throughout the years.
 He wanted to create an organization that would protect families following the death of a breadwinner.

 During a Sunday sermon, Root heard the pastor tell a parable about pioneer woodmen clearing away forests to build homes, communities and security for their families.
 He adopted the term "woodmen" for his organization.
 To complete the name, he added "modern" to reflect the need to stay current and change with the times, and "of America" to symbolize patriotism.

 Originally, Modern Woodmen had a unique set of membership restrictions and criteria.
 Religiously, the group was quite open, accepting "Jew and Gentile, the Catholic and Protestant, the agnostic and the atheist."
 However, until the mid-1900s, membership was restricted to white males between the ages of 18 and 45 from the 12 "healthiest" states – Ohio, Indiana, Illinois, Michigan, Wisconsin, Minnesota, Iowa, Missouri, the Dakotas, Nebraska and Kansas.
 Residents of large cities were also disqualified from membership, as were those employed in certain professions, such as railway workers, underground miners, gunpowder factory employees, liquor wholesalers and manufacturers, saloon keepers, "aeronauts", sailors on the lakes and seas, and professional baseball players.
+Today, anybody who purchases life insurance or an annuity automatically becomes a member.

 In 1884, the head office was organized in Fulton, Illinois.
 The first death claim of $698.58 was paid the same year.